 Retention

-Throughout this process we have sought to be deliberative, purposeful, and to include faculty, staff, and student voices.
-As a result, we incorporated and evaluated a wide range of 63 recommendations to improve student retention.
-This initial list was condensed into a final 16 retention priorities, approved by the President’s Cabinet for immediate implementation.
+Throughout this process, the working group sought to be deliberative, purposeful, and to include faculty, staff, and student voices.
+In the end, 63 recommendations were identified as possible ways to improve student retention at NSU.
+This initial list was condensed into a final 16 retention priorities, approved by the President’s Cabinet for implementation.

 CHARGE: Develop a white paper regarding necessary updates, redesigns, or changes to nsuok.edu to ensure it reflects accurate information and communicates important information to prospective and current students.